Introduction to Esfeet (Foot Pain)

 Structural Issues

-• Flat Feet (Pes Planus): Over pronation is the situation where the arches of the feet are flattened and this results in flat feet.
-This puts a lot of stress on the ligaments and muscles and brings about pain in the arch, heel and sometimes the knees and lower back as well.
+- Flat Feet (Pes Planus): Over pronation is the condition whereby the arches if the foot become flattened and this leads to flat feet.
+This puts a lot of stress on the ligaments and muscles and results in pain in arch, heel and, at times, knees and lower back.

 Injury-Related Causes